drmargarido/SimpleCMS/README.md

 ## Functionalities

+* See the existing articles
 * See the existing active templates
 * Add new template in the dashboards area
 * Disable a existing template
-* See the existing articles
+* Manage the existing articles
 * Add new article
 * Remove article
 * Edit article areas content